 Skip to content

-Among states that impose a corporate income tax, the average top rate is 6.5 percent with a median rate of 6.5 percent.
+Among states that impose a corporate income tax, the average top marginal rate is approximately 6.57 percent, while the median top marginal rate is 6.5 percent.

 Four states—Alaska, Illinois, Minnesota, and New Jersey—levy top marginal corporate income tax rates of 9 percent or higher.
-Maine and California are not far behind.
+Maine (8.93 percent) and California (8.84 percent) are not far behind.

-Twelve states—Arizona, Arkansas, Colorado, Indiana, Kentucky, Mississippi, Missouri, North Carolina, North Dakota, Oklahoma, South Carolina, and Utah—have top rates at or below 5 percent.
+Thirteen states—Arizona, Arkansas, Colorado, Indiana, Kentucky, Mississippi, Missouri, North Carolina, North Dakota, Oklahoma, South Carolina, Nebraska, and Utah—have top rates at or below 5 percent.

 Nevada, Ohio, Texas, and Washington impose gross receipts taxes instead of corporate income taxes.
 Delaware, Oregon, and Tennessee impose gross receipts taxes in addition to their corporate income taxes.
-Some localities in Pennsylvania, Virginia, and West Virginia likewise impose gross receipts taxes, which are generally understood to be more economically harmful than corporate income taxes.
+Some localities in Pennsylvania, Virginia, and West Virginia likewise impose gross receipts taxes at the local, but not state, level.
+Gross receipts taxes are generally considered more economically harmful than corporate income taxes.

 Expand or Collapse Table